 We believe that our current working capital, together with anticipated cash flows generated from operating activities, will be sufficient for our present requirements for the next 12 months.
 We have successfully operated our business despite our negative working capital since December 2015, and we have been able to reduce our working capital deficit since 2017.
 We expect our net income and operating cash inflows to further increase in accordance with the expansion of our business in the coming years.
 Our marketplace delivered a track record of profitability in 2017 and 2018 in changing macro-economic environments despite unfavorable market developments.
-In 2017 and 2018, our loan origination volume was RMB19.8 billion and RMB2.3.7 billion (US\$3.4 billion), respectively, and we collected service fees in the amount of RMB4.6 billion and RMB4.2 billion (US\$0.6 billion), respectively.
+In 2017 and 2018, our loan origination volume was RMB19.8 billion and RMB23.7 billion (US\$3.4 billion), respectively, and we collected service fees in the amount of RMB4.6 billion and RMB4.2 billion (US\$0.6 billion), respectively.
 Despite the current macroeconomic uncertainties, our operating performance has been robust so far in 2019, as evidenced by our loan origination volume of RMB6.5 billion (US\$1.0 billion) in the first quarter of 2019.
-We expect our loan origination volume and operating cash inflows in the next 12 months to be roughly in line with, if not better than, they were in 2018.
+We expect our loan origination volume and operating cash inflows in the next 12 months to continue to be roughly in line with, if not better than, they were in 2018.
 Meanwhile, we expect payouts related to investor assurance program in the next 12 months to be below RMB1.6 billion (US\$0.2 billion), which is significantly less than RMB3.2 billion and RMB3.5 billion (US\$0.5 billion) we previously paid relating to our investor assurance program in 2017 and 2018.
-As such, in light of similar anticipated loan origination volume and operating cash inflows and significantly lower liabilities related to our investor assurance program, we believe that our current working capital, together with anticipated cash flows generated from operating activities, will be sufficient for our current requirements for the next 12 months.

-While the growth of our peer-to-peer lending business has been limited by PRC laws and regulations, including the Dual Decrease and other limitations on our business scale, we have taken various measures to maintain the growth of our business while adhering to our interpretations of these regulations.
+As such, in light of similar anticipated loan origination volume and operating cash inflows and significantly lower liabilities related to our investor assurance program, we believe that our current working capital, together with anticipated cash flows generated from operating activities, will be sufficient to cover our payouts related to our investor assurance program, as well as to settle other current liabilities in 2019, and that our working capital will be suffici maintain the growth of our business while adhering to our interpretations of these regulations.
 For instance, we plan to diversify our loan product offerings and include loan products of shorter terms available to selective repeat borrowers with appropriate credit quality.
 If successful, introducing short term products will facilitate an increase in the turnover of our outstanding principal and allow us to increase our loan origination volume without increasing the outstanding principal.
 Furthermore, we also plan to diversify our funding sources by cooperating with financial institutions, including banks, trust companies and consumer finance companies.
 We expect these institutional funding partners to provide stable funding to borrowers on our marketplace, which will allow us to increase our loan origination volume and generate more revenue.
 We believe the outstanding principal of loans funded by financial institutions licensed to fund individual loans are not subject to the limitations related to the Dual Decrease and other limitations on business scale.